 To remove paint from clothes after it has already dried you will need some aerosol hairspray and either a butter knife or toothbrush.
 It doesn't matter which brand of hairspray but it does need to be an aerosol.

 Aerosol hairspray has alcohol which will help loosen and get out the dried paint.
 Hairspray pretty much has enough alcohol to loosen and liquefy the paint without it damaging the fabric.
+Using hairspray to get paint out of clothes is quick and easy!

 Spray The Dried Paint